 Note, this is different than almond meal, which still retains the almond skins.

 In other words, almond flour is 100% almonds!
-It's especially loved for gluten-free and vegan baking because it brings qualities to desserts that other flours can't, like fat, richness, and sometimes even crispness, as with these 3-ingredient almond flour cookies.
+It's especially great for gluten-free and vegan baking because it brings qualities to desserts that other flours can't, like fat, richness, and sometimes even crispness, as with these 3-ingredient almond flour cookies.

 Almond flour has become so popular that it's usually easy to find in well-stocked grocery stores.
 You can also order almond flour online.